North Adams Transcript

 However, it is not Boldini's best-known work that is featured in the upcoming exhibition, "Giovanni Boldini in Impressionist Paris," at the Sterling and Francine Clark Art Institute, but rather a collection of his earlier paintings -- landscapes, street scenes and opera houses -- dating from his arrival in Paris in 1871 from his native Italy.

-The show, which opens on Sunday and runs through April 25, is a rare glimpse of Boldini's other works and the only American venue for the exhibition which is a collaboration between
+The show, which opens on Sunday and runs through April 25, is a rare glimpse of Boldini's other works and the only American venue for the exhibition which is a collaboration between the Clark, Ferrara Arte and the Museo Giovannni Boldini in Italy.
+Recently arrived from a five-month stay at the Palazzo Dei Diamanit in Ferrara, Italy (Boldini's birthplace), the show is also the first major American exhibition of Boldini's works since 1984.

 "I think that people who know his work will be surprised to see his range as an artist," Sarah Lees, the Clark's associate curator of European art said Monday as the exhibition was in the final stages of installation.